The Longitudinal Study

 - Annual monitoring of cognition, behavior, and daily functioning in participants with Alzheimer’s disease or another cognitive disorder to track and aide the family in management

-- The gratification of helping advance knowledge of aging and how to better treat MCI and other cognitive disorders
+- The gratification of helping advance knowledge of aging and how to better treat Mild Cognitive Impairment (MCI), Alzheimer’s disease, and other cognitive disorders

-Our investigators seek participants who meet the following criteria to join our Long-Term Study.
+Our investigators currently seek participants who meet the following criteria to join our longitudinal study:

 - Age 60 or older

-- Have Mild Cognitive impairment, early Alzheimer’s disease or another mild memory disorder
+- Diagnosed with MCI, early Alzheimer’s disease, or another mild memory disorder

-- Have a close family member or friend who is able to answer questions about the patient’s everyday living skills
+- Have a close family member or friend who can answer questions about the participant’s daily living skills

-- Are willing to participate in various research studies on memory and aging
+- Willing to participate in various research studies on memory and aging, including neuroimaging and cerebrospinal fluid research

-- Are willing to donate the brain upon death
+- Willing to donate the brain upon death (may be waived for religious or cultural reasons)

-To determine eligibility, one of our Care Coordinators will interview you by phone and may ask you to complete application paperwork, and/or come into the clinic for an in-person screening.
+To determine eligibility, one of our Care Coordinators will interview you by phone and may ask you to complete some paperwork and/or come into the clinic for an in-person screening.

 Is there any cost?